jjzcru/clean-architecture-docusaurus/docs/design-patterns/creational-patterns.md

 ## Factory Method

-This is a design pattern that provides an interface to create an object in a superclass, but enable subclasses to modify the type of objects that will be created.
+> Provides an interface to create an object in a
+> superclass, but enable subclasses to modify the type of objects that will
+> be created.

 It separates the process of creating an object from the code that depends on the interface of the object. [^2]